Fast and energy-efficient neuromorphic deep learning with first-spike times

-The first two cases are markedly different from the last one, which is also known as either the \gls{nlif} or simply integrate-and-fire (IF) model and was used in previous work \citep{mostafa2017supervised}.
-In the \gls{nlif} model, input to the membrane is never forgotten, as opposed to the \gls{lif} model, where the \gls{psp} reaches a peak after finite time and subsequently decays back to its baseline.
+The first two cases with finite membrane time constant $\taum$ are markedly different from the last one, which is also known as either the \gls{nlif} or simply integrate-and-fire (IF) model and was used in previous work \citep{mostafa2017supervised}.
+In the \gls{nlif} model, input to the membrane is never forgotten until a neuron spikes, as opposed to the \gls{lif} model, where the \gls{psp} reaches a peak after finite time and subsequently decays back to its baseline.
 In other words, presynaptic spikes in the \gls{lif} model have a purely local effect in time, unlike in the \gls{nlif} model, where only the onset of a \gls{psp} is localized in time, but the postsynaptic effect remains forever, or until the postsynaptic neuron spikes.
 A pair of finite time constants thus assigns much more importance to the time differences between input spikes and introduces discontinuities in the neuronal output that make an analytical treatment more difficult (\cref{fig:setup}b).

-\paragraph{Time to first spike} Our spike-based neural code follows an idea first proposed in \citep{mostafa2017supervised}.
-Unlike coding in \glspl{ann} and different from rate-based codes in \glspl{snn}, this scheme explicitly uses the timing of individual spikes for encoding information.
-In \glsxtrfull{ttfs} coding, the presence of a feature is reflected by the timing of a neuron's first spike, with earlier spikes representing a more strongly manifested feature.
-This has the effect that important information inherently propagates faster through the network, with potentially only few spikes needed for the network to process an input.
-Consequently, this scheme enables a more efficient processing of inputs, both in terms of time-to-solution and energy-to-solution (assuming the latter depends on the total number of spikes and the time required for the network to solve, e.g., an input classification problem).
+\paragraph{First-spike times} Our spike-timing-based neural code follows an idea first proposed in \citep{mostafa2017supervised}.
+Unlike coding in \glspl{ann} and different from spike-count-based codes in \glspl{snn}, this scheme explicitly uses the timing of individual spikes for encoding information.
+In \glsxtrfull{ttfs} coding, the presence of a feature in a stimulus is reflected by the timing of a neuron's first spike after the onset of the stimulus , with earlier spikes representing a more strongly manifested feature.
+This has the effect that important information inherently propagates quickly through the network, with potentially only few spikes needed for the network to process an input.
+Consequently, this scheme enables efficient processing of inputs, both in terms of time-to-solution and energy-to-solution (assuming the latter depends, in general on the total number of spikes and the time required for the network to solve, e.g., an input classification problem).